 Practice Assessments - All nursing students are required to take a practice assessment in the core area.
-Four points will be given for completion of the practice exam assigned.
+At least four points will be given for completion of the practice exam assigned.
 Points given will be included in the grading section of the syllabus.